Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cgroups_k8s.md

      cgroups and kubernetes cloud providers.
 ---

-## cgroups and kubernetes cloud providers

-Why my ClickHouse is slow after upgrade to version 22.2 and higher?
+Why my ClickHouse® is slow after upgrade to version 22.2 and higher?

 The probable reason is that ClickHouse 22.2 started to respect cgroups (Respect cgroups limits in max_threads autodetection. [#33342](https://github.com/ClickHouse/ClickHouse/pull/33342) ([JaySon](https://github.com/JaySon-Huang)).